matiasherranz/spotify-playlist-app/README.md

 - **Unit tests**
 - Coverage tests.

-#### The tools/libraries used for testing were:
+#### The tools/libraries used for testing were

 - **Jest** [link](https://jestjs.io/): Jest is the main JavaScript testing framework I used, as it provides a complete and simple to use set of tools, including snapshot testing, coverage testing and easy mocking.
+- **react-testing-library** [link](https://testing-library.com/docs/react-testing-library/intro/): The @testing-library family of packages helps you test UI components in a user-centric way.
+The core library, DOM Testing Library, is a light-weight solution for testing web pages by querying and interacting with DOM nodes (whether simulated with JSDOM/Jest or in the browser).
+The main utilities it provides involve querying the DOM for nodes in a way that's similar to how the user finds elements on the page.
+In this way, the library helps ensure your tests give you confidence that your application will work when a real user uses it.

+#### What else would I add to the tests?

+The next step to improve the testing of this app would be adding Enzyme.

-- **Enzyme** [link](https://enzymejs.github.io/enzyme/): Alongside Jest, I used Enzyme for rendering components, query and interact with the virtual DOM.
+- **Enzyme** [link](https://enzymejs.github.io/enzyme/): Alongside Jest, Enzyme can be used for rendering components, query and interact with the virtual DOM.
 Enzyme is a JavaScript Testing utility for React that makes it easier to test your React Components' output.
 You can also manipulate, traverse, and in some ways simulate runtime given the output.
-- **redux-mock-store:** [link](https://github.com/reduxjs/redux-mock-store) A mock store for testing Redux async action creators and middleware.